coltoneshaw/CS-Repro-Mattermost/README.md

 ### `make backup-keycloak`

-This takes your exiting keycloak setup and backs it up in the files directory.
+This takes your existing keycloak setup and backs it up in the files directory.
 You most likely don't need this frequently.

 ### `make restore-keycloak`